Trump Administration says it knows location of all children

 Trump administration officials say the U.S. government knows the location of all children in its custody after separating them from their families at the border and is working to reunite them.

-A fact sheet on "zero-tolerance prosecution and family reunification" released Saturday night by the Department of Health and Human Services also says a parent must request that their child be deported with them.
+A fact sheet on "zero-tolerance prosecution and family reunification" released Saturday night by the Department of Homeland Security also says a parent must request that their child be deported with them.
 In the past, the agency says, many parents have elected to be deported without their children.
 That may be a reflection of violence or persecution they face in their home countries.

 A parent or guardian trying to determine if a child is in the custody of HHS should contact the Office of Refugee Resettlement National Call Center at 1-800-203-7001, or via email information@ORRNCC.com.
 Information will be collected and sent to HHS funded facility where minor is located.

-Note: This version of the story has been corrected to say that the fact sheet was issued by the Department of Homeland Security, not Health and Human Services,